MarlinRLee/NSD_SAE/README.md

 )

 # 2. Define ROI
 # Use a NIfTI path.
-Example: full-brain general mask
+Example: the general NSD mask
 roi_path = "/path/to/nsddata/nsddata/ppdata/subj01/func1pt8mm/roi/general.nii.gz"

 # 3. Build the dataset
 # This function automatically triggers cache creation if necessary.
 dataset = config.load_roi_NSDDataset(
     roi=roi_path,
-    return_fmri_only=True, # Can be changed after loading but better during training num_workers=8
+    return_fmri_only=True, # Can be changed after loading but better to only return the fmri's during training num_workers=8 ,

 )

 # 4. Create DataLoader